OpenRobotLab/GRUtopia/docs/en/get_started/teleoperating-with-visionpro.md

 ## Run GR1 Teleoperation Example

-To run the example, you need to start the IK solver process for GR1 first:
+To run the example, you need to create a new conda env to run the IK solver process for GR1 first:

 ```bash
 $ conda create -n sim-teleop python=3.10